Do you want to move from Squarespace to WordPress?

 If you were using your own domain name with Squarespace, then a typical blog post URL may look like this:

-There is still a chance that some of your links may result into 404 errors in WordPress.
+There is still a chance that some of your links may result in 404 errors in WordPress.
 Here is how to track 404 pages and redirect them in WordPress.

 Step 6: Importing Other Content from Squarespace to WordPress